 Most smokers are pretty well aware of the fact that smoking is dangerous to their health.
 While the desire to quit is there, it is often smothered by the fear of experiencing various quit smoking problems and other side effects.
 A regular smoker knows that he is facing nicotine withdrawal symptoms once he decides to stop smoking for good.

 Putting an end to the smoking habit is never easy.
 In fact, it is easier to get hooked than kick the habit off.
-However, great rewards await those who have firm determination to stop despite the quit smoking problems that lie ahead which can sometimes pose as the same reason for going back to nicotine addiction.
+However, great rewards await those who have a firm determination to stop despite the quit smoking problems that lie ahead which can sometimes pose as the same reason for going back to nicotine addiction.

 Possible Problems and Side Effects of Nicotine Deprivation

 A few hours after the last cigarette, the body begins to feel the absence of nicotine and starts to crave for it.
 Prolonged lack of the addictive substance can trigger anxiety, crankiness, frustration, anger and other unpleasant feelings.
 Soon after, the smoker may feel the loss of concentration, boredom, insomnia and depression in its various forms.
 Other symptoms include headache, dizziness and restlessness.
 To alleviate these discomfiting sensations, it is recommended to use the nicotine replacement therapy to provide nicotine substitutes such as patches, lozenges or gums.